Where people and animals find refuge, restoration, and the heart of God.

 "The mission of Hearts Haven Ranch is to provide a safe haven for people, and animals, living with histories of trauma, abuse, neglect, and disabilities; offering an integrated approach to Animal Assisted Therapeutic Services and Animal Rescue work.
 Within the unique connections between the people and the animals that we serve, wounded hearts find healing, and the love of God is made known."

-God showed us that as believers, we are like the surgeons and He is the heart donor.
-He created us as vessels, to carry His heart wherever we go.
-And we must carry It with the utmost care and caution, as if we are carrying someone's very life within our hands.
+Like the heart surgeons, God created every single one of us as vessels, meant to carry His Heart wherever we go.
+And we must carry His Heart with the utmost care and caution, as if we are carrying someone's very life within our hands.
 Because we are.
-Every single one of us was created to reflect God's nature to the rest of the world.
-To transfer whatever parts of Him that we carry, to other people.
-With the indwelling of the Holy Spirit, we are literally carrying the very Heart of God in our hands.
+With the indwelling of the Holy Spirit, we are literally carrying the very Life of God in our hands.
 That is a sobering thought.
-But that is exactly what Jesus did.
-Except He was all in One.
+And that is exactly what Jesus did.
+Except Jesus was not only the vessel, He was all in One.
 He was the donor.
-He was the heart.
+He was the heart itself.
 He was the surgeon.
 He was the vessel.
-And He carried God's heart all the way to the cross, dying so that we might have life.
-His was the ultimate heart transplant.
+And He carried God's heart all the way to the cross, dying so that we might have life--the ultimate heart transplant.
 Once we receive Jesus' heart as our own, that's when we become a vessel.

 John 9 tells us that, "As Jesus went along, He saw a man blind from birth.
 His disciples asked Him, 'Rabbi, who sinned, this man or his parents, that he was born blind?'
-Jesus answered, 'Niether this man nor his parents sinned, but this happened so that the works of God might be displayed in him.' " Illness and disability do not prevent anyone from being used by God as one of His unique vessels; created by Him to display His heart, His strength, His power, and His love.
-This is foundational to what we do here at Hearts Haven.
+Jesus answered, 'Niether this man nor his parents sinned, but this happened so that the works of God might be displayed in him.' " Illness and disability do not prevent anyone from being used by God as one of His unique vessels; created by Him to carry His heart, His strength, His power, and His love.
+This is foundational to what we do here at Hearts Haven Ranch.
 This is the cornerstone of what God is building here.
 He is creating a place where all who come are seen and valued for who they were created to be.
 Where they are encouraged, edified, and assisted in walking out the unique calling on each and every one of their lives.
 Where God's strength is made perfect in all of our weaknesses.
-A place where all can learn to be okay, even when everything around is not okay.
-That's what a true haven is.

-Another way that God has shown us what Hearts Haven Ranch is to be, is through song.
+Another way of understanding the mission of Hearts Haven Ranch is through song.
 The lyrics of "Where Joy and Sorrow Meet", performed by The Zoe Group, speak of the sacred space where our sorrows meet with God's redeeming love.
 A haven is not necessarily a place where there is no pain or suffering.
-It's a place where the pain and suffering exist along with joy and hope, where there is redemption and restoration, where all things are worked for the glory of God and for the good of those who love Him.
-It's a place where we never walk alone.
-Where we are never in the fire or the storm or the lions' den without God right there with us.
-A place where not only are we okay when things around us aren't; but also a place where God's goodness truly pours out from within the pain and suffering.
+It's a place where the pain and suffering exist alongside joy and hope, where there is redemption and restoration, where "all things are worked together for the glory of God and for the good of those who love Him."
+(Romans 8:28) It's a place where we never walk alone.
+Where we are never in the fire, or the storm, or the 'lions' den' without God right there with us.
+A place where we can be okay, even when everything around us is not okay.
+A place where the goodness of God truly pours out from the pain and suffering.

 Where Joy and Sorrow Meet